TheTosin/devopsfetch/README.md

-Devopsfetch Script Documentation
+# DevOpsfetch Script Documentation

-Introduction
+## Introduction
 The devopsfetch script is a comprehensive tool designed to gather and display various system information, including active ports, Docker containers, Nginx configurations, user logins, and system activities within a specified time range.
 The script offers a user-friendly interface and outputs data in a readable format.

-# DevOpsFetch

 ## Installation

 Run the installation script:

+bash
 sudo bash install_devopsfetch.sh

 USAGE